eclipse-cdt/cdt/NewAndNoteworthy/CDT-11.0.md

 Please see [CHANGELOG-API](CHANGELOG-API.md) for details on the breaking API changes in this release as well as future planned API changes.

-## New Job Family for backgrond build settings update
+## New Job Family for background build settings update

 When the project is modified the managed build settings needs to update settings.